Install if needed (uncomment to run)

 The ggplot2

-package, part of the tidyverse, implements the Grammar of Graphics to create elegant and complex plots with a consistent syntax.
-It’s one of the most popular visualization packages in R.
+package, part of the tidyverse, implements the Grammar of Graphics to create elegant and complex plots with consistent syntax.
+It is one of the most popular visualization packages in R.

 Getting Started with ggplot2